 "If its's one thing I am," Mrs. Turpin said with feeling, "it's grateful.
 When I think of who all I could have been besides myself and what all I got, a little of everything, and a good disposition besides, I just feel like shouting, 'Thank you, Jesus, for making everything the way it is!'
 It could have been different!"
 For one thing, somebody else could have got Claud.
 At the thought of this, she was flooded with gratitude and a terrible pang of joy ran through her.
-"Oh thank you, Jesus, Jesus, thank you!" she cried aloud.
+"Oh thank you, Jesus, Jesus, thank you!" she cried aloud.23

-A flying book hits Ruby right above the right eye with Mary Grace following close behind attempting to strangle her.
-When others join in to save Ruby, the scene resembles Ruby's class status dream, people moiling and roiling around on the floor of the small boxcar-like, rectangular room.
+A flying book hits Ruby right above the right eye with Mary Grace following close behind attempting to strangle her.24 When others join in to save Ruby, the scene resembles Ruby's class status dream, people moiling and roiling around on the floor of the small boxcar-like, rectangular room.

 Ruby intuits that this is God speaking to her.
 Her subsequent question to the girl, "What do you have to say to me?" operates on two levels.
-It is as much seeking a further revelation as it is seeking an apology.
+It is as much seeking a further revelation as it is seeking an apology.25 the supernatural in this world.
+Sura P. Rath, "Ruby Turpin's Redemption: Thomistic Revolution in Flannery O'Connor's 'Revelation,'" Flannery O'Connor Bulletin, Vol. 19 (1990): 1-2.